Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Estimation

 \subsection{Estimation of \texorpdfstring{$\gamma$}{Lg} with \texorpdfstring{$T=4$}{Lg}}

-Proposition \ref{Lemma:gamma} motivates a localized MS estimator $\hat{\gamma }$ of $\gamma$, defined here as the maximizer over the parameter space $\mathcal{R}$ of the objective function\footnote{If one magically knew $\beta$, the estimation of $\gamma$ only requires $T=3$, i.e., using the first line of (\ref{eq:3.3}) as objective function.}
+Proposition \ref{Lemma:gamma} motivates a localized MS estimator $\hat{\gamma }$ of $\gamma$, defined here as the maximizer over the parameter space $\mathcal{R}$ of the objective function\footnote{If one knew $\beta$, the estimation of $\gamma$ requires only $T=3$, that is, using the first line of (\ref{eq:3.3}) as the objective function.}